COVID-19 update: All of New Zealand is now at Red. More information.

-At Massey you’ll have access to real equipment to do research that’s applied and practical to the food industry including:
+At Massey you’ll have access to real equipment for your research that’s applied and practical to the food industry including:

-Massey has research expertise in meat and fish technology, dairy technology, fruit and vegetables, carbohydrates and food additives and ingredients.
+Massey has research expertise in meat and fish technology, dairy technology, fruit and vegetables, cereals and food additives and ingredients.